23 Indigenous politics

 All the prime ministers I have known have been friendly to me, but I mark them all hard.
 None of them has done what I asked, or delivered what they promised … For a prime minister is beholden to his party and to the parliament, which in turn is held by the Australian people.
 And the Australian people seem to disapprove of my simple truths, or the idea of proper reconciliation.
 The Australian people do not wish to recognise me for who I am – with all that this brings – and it is the Australian people whom the politicians fear.
 The Australian people know that their success is built on the taking of the land, in making the country their own, which they did at the expense of so many languages and ceremonies and songlines – and people – now destroyed.[37]

-The challenge of holding governments to account for policies targeting First Peoples is even more complex given the overlapping responsibilities of the Commonwealth and state and territory governments and the opaque nature of federal–state financial arrangements, which see Commonwealth funds disbursed to states and territories to spend on disadvantaged populations, without any clear lines of accountability.[37]
+The challenge of holding governments to account for policies targeting First Peoples is even more complex given the overlapping responsibilities of the Commonwealth and state and territory governments and the opaque nature of federal–state financial arrangements, which see Commonwealth funds disbursed to states and territories without clear lines of accountability.[38]
 The perennial issue of overcrowded housing on Aboriginal-owned land in the NT is a clear example of the blame-shifting that can occur as funds are allocated by one level of government and spent by another, with poor outcomes.
 Similarly, the Commonwealth’s ‘Closing the Gap’ policy, designed to close gaps in health, employment, education and other outcomes between Indigenous and non-Indigenous people, has failed to meet many of the targets originally set in 2008, but responsibility for the failure is difficult to trace due to the multiple departments and agencies involved, across two levels of government.

+Few media outlets employ journalists who specialise in Indigenous affairs.
+Furthermore, journalists’ understanding of the lives and circumstances of those living in remote Indigenous communities is usually extremely limited, given the lack of ongoing contact and time spent in the communities, along with language and cultural barriers.[42]
+Often this will mean that the government’s framing of an issue can go unquestioned, and few Indigenous voices are directly reported.
 This distance between mainstream media and First Peoples has consequences in terms of the wider public’s understanding of the issues.
-Sensationalist coverage focusing on dysfunction, alcohol consumption, violence, welfare dependence and poverty is often dominant and entrenches racist stereotypes without providing an understanding of the context.[41]
+Sensationalist coverage focusing on dysfunction, alcohol consumption, violence, welfare dependence and poverty is often dominant and entrenches racist stereotypes without providing an understanding of the context.[43]
 This creates an environment in which extreme and paternalist policies can be imposed with little backlash from voters.
 Researchers Kerry McCallum and Holly Reid have observed the particular influence of The Australian newspaper.
 As one of the few mainstream media outlets choosing to focus on Indigenous issues, the newspaper uses a ‘campaigning’ approach, framing stories about Indigenous communities in ways that emphasise individual responsibility, moral failure and crisis, thereby endorsing government action such as the Intervention.
 The newspaper also privileges the voices of a small number of conservative Indigenous leaders.
+A recent study by Alison Holland observes the deliberate role played by mainstream media in encouraging the abolition of ATSIC in 2004, using bullying and racist tropes that had little in common with the depiction in Indigenous media of an organisation that was innovative, representative and successful in advocating on many issues of importance to First Nations communities.[44]

 One movement or many?